tomaszwojcik/bidirectional-mvvm-swift-ios/README.md

 - Model - `Credentials` model (with 2 string fields)
 - ViewModel - you should do all model and view operation via `LoginViewModel` class
 - Controller - in which you bind `UITextFields` to our view model

+## Important note about structs

+This example works for structs, however each binding creates it's own struct copy.